samplchallenges/SAMPL9/protein_ligand/README.md

 - All compounds must have a nonzero IC50 and uncertainty
 - should contain a placeholder value for any compounds for which you have no predictions (the average of your predictions? the max or min?
 Something else?) and note this in your methods; the server will not accept predictions unless the correct number of compounds are present
 - must have correct compound names (but the server isn't checking this)

+The list of compounds for Stage 2 is available in `NCATS_experimental_data/nanoluc_binders_tranche1.csv`

 ## Containerized challenges